stellarskylark/neoglot/README.md

 6. Write a rules file for your conlang.
 Run PyConlangWordGen again, but replace "samplelanguage.txt" with your rules file.
 7. Start building yourself a lexicon!

+For details on writing rules files, see userguide.txt

 ##With a Python installation
 1. Install the latest version of Python 3 from http://python.org.
 2. Download PyConlangWordGen.